bash-bits/bb-import/docs/relative.md

 # content-location: https://raw.githubusercontent.com/tootallnate/hello/master/hello.sh
 ```

-`bb-import` keeps track of these URL locations, so that from _within_ the `hello.sh` script, any relative import (let's say `bb::import ./foo.sh`), will be normalized to relative of the current URL location.
+`bb-import` keeps track of these URL locations, so that from _within_ the `hello.sh` script, any relative import (let's say `bb-import ./foo.sh`), will be normalized to relative of the current URL location.

 [`^ Top`](#-relative-imports)